 If you’ve tried and tried and you just can’t get going, step away from the computer or at least do something else that you know you can get done.
 This time away can help you clear your head and you may even find yourself thinking of things to write about when you’re doing something else… because that’s how it works: inspiration doesn’t strike until you’re up a certain kind of creek but this time you don’t have a pen.

+So, what works for you?
+Share your writer’s block tips in a comment below.
 And if none of these strategies work for you, perhaps you’ll find the motivation you need by brushing up on your web writing basics.
 Hey, stranger things have happened.